ivancupic4/address-book/README.md

 The rest of the database data is located in `appsettings.json` file.

-Reverse engineering model creation is done via EntityFramework scaffolding.
+Reverse engineering model creation is done with EntityFramework scaffolding.
 The scrips needed to generate the model are located in `dotnet_packages_install.txt` file.

 ## NuGet packages
 NuGet packages used in this solution: